& Burlesque History & Lingo

 Tormenters The legs (q.v.) just behind the proscenium arch, adjusting the visual width of the stage.

-Trap An opening in the stage floor enabling performers to go down, fitted with a secure covering to make the area just another part of the stage floor when not in use.
+Trap An opening in the stage floor enabling performers to enter or exit downward, fitted with a secure covering to make the area just another part of the stage floor when not in use.

 (to) Upstage Before the twentieth century stages were often "raked" or slanted, higher in the back than in the front.
 Anything done upstage would be behind the back of the star, who would be downstage and facing the audience, and a misbehaving cast member could easily steal attention from the performer who should be the focus of attention.
 Also, to take on a superior and patronizing attitude: "George is getting upstage lately."